sktylr/routeit/README.md

 #### Errors

 Application code can return errors of any type to the library in their handlers.
-A number of helpful error functions are exposed which allow the application code to conform their errors to Http responses.
+A number of helpful error functions are exposed which allow the application code to conform their errors to HTTP responses.
 If non-library errors are returned (or the application code panics), we attempt to infer the reason or cause and map that to a HTTP error.
 For example, if an `ErrNotExist` error is returned, we map that to a 404: Not Found HTTP error.
 We fallback to mapping to a 500: Internal Server Error if we cannot establish a mapping.